dutertetimes/dutertetimes.github.io/news/_posts/2016-12-01-3rd ARMM Local Government Summit.md

 The President attends the Autonomous Region in Muslim Mindanao (ARMM) Local Government Summit held in Davao City on 1 December 2016.

-The following is the transcript of speech of the President.

 ###### SPEECH OF PRESIDENT RODRIGO ROA DUTERTE

 ###### DURING THE 3RD AUTONOMOUS REGION IN MUSLIM MINDANAO (ARMM) LOCAL GOVERNMENT SUMMIT